-The Harper County Community Foundation recently recognized the grant recipients for the May 2016 round at an Awards Presentation held in conjunction with their Annual Meeting and first ever Family Grant Party.
-The event was held at 7 p.m., on Tuesday, May 24th at the Anthony Christian Church Gym in Anthony.
+The Harper County Community Foundation recently recognized the grant recipients for the May 2017 round at an Awards Presentation held in conjunction with their Annual Meeting and Family Grant Party.
+The event was held at 7 p.m., on Tuesday, May 23rd at the Anthony Christian Church Gym in Anthony.

-HCCF’s Mission is focused on education, human needs, health care, community improvement or rural development that will enrich the communities of Harper County through support and resources.
-The deadline for the next grant round will be October 1, 2016.
+HCCF’s Mission is focused on education, human needs, health care, community improvement or rural development projects that will enrich the communities of Harper County through support and resources.
+The deadline for the next grant round will be October 1, 2017.

 More information about HCCF may be found on their website at www.harpercofoundation.org.
 In addition, any questions may be directed to Michelle Fahring, Assistant to the Foundation, by calling 620-840-1153 (cell phone), or by sending an e-mail to firstname.lastname@example.org.

 Britt Hedlund, Harper County Transition to Career; Sandra Owen, Junior Achievement; Holly Noble, Attica Long Term Care Center; Loretta Kerschen, Harper Hospital District #5; Dollie Mathes, Harper County Preservation & Tourism; Bette DeMeritt, Anthony Theatre; Pam Gerber, Harper Elementary School; Annie Gerber, KMotion Praise Band; Kathy Zimmerman, Harper Area Health Foundation; Rhonda Harrison, Chaparral Band; and Cindy Warren, Attica Public Schools.